 6 Tricks to Protect Children’s Teeth from Treats This Halloween

-How to Protect Your Teeth from Treats
+How to Protect Children’s Teeth from Halloween Treats

 #1.
 Wash Down Halloween Treats with Water